Three reasons the Mets will be good, and three reasons that may not be the case

 1. The talent of the rotation: Justin Verlander and Max Scherzer have a combined six Cy Young Awards (including Verlander’s with the Astros in 2022), nearly 6,000 innings, almost 6,400 strikeouts and 445 wins.
 That pair plus rookie Kodai Senga, an ace in Japan, is a good place to start.
 And it helps that the likes of David Peterson and Tylor Megill entered camp as high-quality depth.

 2. Nimmo is back: Centerfielder Brandon Nimmo was the most important of the Mets’ many free agents, so credit to them for doing what they had to do by retaining him for eight years and $162M.
-He was a key last season and will be important again this year, even if he is at risk of missing the start because of right knee and ankle sprains.
+He was a key last season and will be important again this year.

 3. Prospects are coming: Followers of the farm system have heard about this group for years.
 Now they might actually impact the big-league club, if not from the outset.
 Look out for Francisco Alvarez, Brett Baty, Mark Vientos and Ronny Mauricio.
 And the overall improved system means the Mets have trade chips for major midseason upgrades if they want.